SMF1208/FlashForge-5M-PRO-USB-Enumeration-Script/README.md

 # FlashForge-5M-PRO-USB-Enumeration-Script
 # This is a set of scripts to resolve the issue of random USB assignments on boot for the flash forge 5M pro.

-# Solution: FlashForge AD5M Pro Multi-MCU USB Enumeration Issues with Klipper Mod
+THIS HAS NOT BEEN TESTED WITH FORGEX, IT IS KNOWN WORKING ON ORIGIANL KLIPPER MOD

 ## Problem Description